kra-mo/hyperplane/README.md

 </div>

 > [!WARNING]
 > This project is currently in **ALPHA**.
-You can try it out at your own risk, but be aware that things **will** break, it **will** have annoyances, **DATA LOSS** may occur and it may kill yout cat.
+You can try it out at your own risk, but be aware that things **will** break, it **will** have annoyances, **DATA LOSS** may occur and it may kill your cat.

 I provide builds **strictly for testing**.
 Please do not use it as your actual file manager, and for the love of god, **DO NOT** give it access to your home directory.

 # The project

-The problem is that current methods for tagging files are OS-, filesystem- or application-specific and not portable.
+The problem is that current methods for tagging files are OS-, file system- or application-specific and not portable.

 The app was primarily built as a proof of concept for a non-hierarchical file manager whose storage can still be conveniently browsed via conventional file managers.